renaissance-publishing/renaissance/content/chapters/21-races.md

   - Kobolds are sociable, creative, and very quick.

-  - Kobold culture is very family-oriented, and very community-oriented
+  - Kobold culture is very family- and community-oriented

   - Extended families tend to live together in large homes, and several families will cluster together to form a block.